mhashim6/Open-Hadith-Data/README.md

 notes:
- - [Android-Open-Hadith-Project](https://github.com/mhashim6/Android-Open-Hadith-Project) is a good example of implementing this project.
  - the code used to remove the diacritics can be found [here](https://gist.github.com/mhashim6/7d96f7ea274c9eb7e509798a332d78ac).
  - UTF-8 encoding is always used.
  - both 'Musnad Ahmad ibn Hanbal' and 'Sunan al-Darimi' don't include elaboration.